AugustineJeong/The-Calorie-Tracking-App/README.md

-# the calories tracking app
+# the calories tracking app.

 ## Instructions
 TBA.
 Development in progress.